-The Colorado Commission on Higher Education analyzed the financial statements (both audited and unaudited) of Colora public institutions of higher education from FY 1989 through FY 1999.
-The commission tracked these outlays in cu (unadjusted for inflation) and constant (adjusted for inflation) dollars by category of expenditure (i.e., instruction).
-Summarie for governing boards help to describe institutional variations.
+The Colorado Commission on Higher Education analyzed the financial statements (both audited and unaudited) of Colorado public institutions of higher education from FY 1989 through FY 1999.
+The commission tracked these outlays in current (unadjusted for inflation) and constant (adjusted for inflation) dollars by category of expenditure (i.e., instruction).
+Summaries for governing boards help to describe institutional variations.